DCPROGS/HJCFIT/documentation/source/index.rst

    contain the root `toctree` directive.

 ###################################
-Welcome to DCProgs's documentation!
+Welcome to HJCFIT's documentation!
 ###################################

-The goal of DCProgs is to provide a collection of tools for scientific research on ion channels.
-The package is derived from the DCPROGS_ suite and will consist of a Python port and wrap of Fortran code with ~30 years usage at University College London.
+The goal of HJCFIT is to provide a collection of tools for scientific research on ion channels.
+The package is derived from the DCPROGS_ suite and consists of a C++ implementation of the Likelihood calculations along with Python wrappers.
+The code is a port of Fortran code with ~30 years usage at University College London.
 The rationale is to preserve and cultivate these tools for future research applications.

 For a description  of the methods involved, see :cite:`colquhoun:1982`, :cite:`hawkes:1992`, :cite:`colquhoun:1995a`, :cite:`colquhoun:1995b`, :cite:`colquhoun:1996`.